Chris Minnich - Chief Executive Officer

 For the last 20 years, Geri has been a supporter of a wide range of service dog foundations, including Project POOCH, which provides opportunities for youth in corrections to develop the skills they will need to become responsible, productive members of the community by caring for and training shelter dogs for adoption.

-Toni Jaffe - Sr. Vice President of Human Resources and Organizational Development
+Toni Jaffe - Executive Vice President of Human Resources and Organizational Development

 Toni Jaffe oversees our Human Resources functions, including organizational development, talent management, and community engagement.
 Toni leads NWEA through growth and change by providing clear direction based on culture, philosophy, and core values.
 Building upon her thirty year history of establishing solid Human Resources foundations, she helps NWEA focus on its infrastructure and systems for optimal organizational performance and excellence.